- Detail & Program Access

 - Define evidence-based screening approaches for GU cancers

-- Identify when to refer to oncology and explain evidence-based treatments options
+- Identify when to refer to oncology and explain evidence-based treatment options

-- Define appropriate screening strategies and treatment options for patients with kidney stones, BPH, and OAB
+- Implement appropriate screening strategies and treatment options for UTIs, low testosterone, and erectile dysfunction in primary care

 This program is NOT accredited.